Luxcium/questrade-ts/README.md

 [![GitHub pull requests](https://img.shields.io/github/issues-pr/luxcium/questrade-ts.svg?style=social)](https://github.com/luxcium/questrade-ts/pulls)
 [![GitHub issues](https://img.shields.io/github/issues/luxcium/questrade-ts.svg?style=social)](https://github.com/luxcium/questrade-ts/issues)

+## Getting Started

 The structure is changing and is unstable you might have to change you code for it to run after th next update until the 1.1.0 version use `--save-exact questrade-ts` and be aware that updating to a folowing version will result in a change in your code ...

-## Getting Started

 This NodeJS wrapper is an easy way to use the [Questrade API](www.questrade.com/api/documentation/getting-started) immediately.
-It give full TypeScript support.
+It commes with full TypeScript support.

 Simply start by installing this questrade-ts library: